DoubleA1/forknblog/intro.md

-Hi this is my intro!
-Here I will add my most interesting thoughts and ideas.
-Maybe discuss my location or places visited.
-Talk about my hobbies and favorite ways to spend my time.
+Hello, my name is Alex, I live in New Jersey.
+I am a programmer and like to learn new things!